 you might also be interested in: How is it like to be a student in Bangkok during covid-19?

 How is the situation in Seoul right now?

-At the moment you can hardly notice it.
+At the moment, you can hardly notice it.
 Everyone is used to this way of living.
-It’s the ‘new normal’, where everyone wears a mask and keeps the health restrictions into consideration.
-The streets are getting crowded again, even the street artists are back again which gives a nice ambiance when walking downtown.
-If they’ll notice an increase in cases, we’re prepared for a two-week lockdown.
-This means that the stores are open for a certain time and you can only deliver your food, also social distancing is applied and there will be no clubs and bars open.
-You can still get out of the house throughout the whole day.
+It’s the “new normal,” where everyone wears a mask and keeps the health restrictions in mind.
+The streets are getting crowded again, and even the street artists are back, which gives a nice ambiance when walking downtown.
+If they notice an increase in cases, we’re prepared for a two-week lockdown.
+This means that the stores are open for a certain time and you can only deliver your food; also, social distancing is applied, and there will be no clubs or bars open.
+You can still get out of the house throughout the day.
 The university is going to start giving offline classes under strict conditions for some of the courses, which I’m super excited for.
 A maximum of fifteen students will be allowed in the class, but they created a system so that everyone will be able to join the course at a different time.

 What are your thoughts about the online course set up?

 It was hard to get used to in the beginning, I had some difficulties keeping good time management for myself.
 Some of the classes weren’t live when the pandemic just started, because the university didn’t have enough time to set everything up.
 Now, during the second semester, everything is very well organized.
 All my courses are live and they improved a lot with their way of teaching online.
 I think the university just needed some time to find a good way of pursuing the semester online.
 I enjoy all the classes and find lots of them very interesting.
 I’ve noticed that the students and teachers are on the same level because this situation is new for everyone, which gives me a feeling of community.
 Whenever there was news regarding the pandemic or the online course set up, they would only tell us about it if they were 100% sure.
 So we knew we could rely on the information that the university gave us.

 Do you feel that Asia Exchange was approachable for you during the development of the pandemic?